Stapylton, Queensland: Economy

 Australia's first green waste to energy power plant was built at Stapylton.

 The suburb contains the Mount Stapylton Weather station, several quarries and the Stapylton Landfill and Recycling Centre.
 The radar tower is 30 m tall and was completed in 2006.

+Apart from the inevitable transport service centre and take-away restaurant on the motorway, Stapylton has an industrial park, Aldi, Harvey Norman, three quarries and the Yatala twin drive-in.
+There is also the Ecomemorial Park crematorium.

 Education

 There are no schools in Staplyton.
 The nearest government primary school is Mount Warren Park State School in Mount Warren Park to the west.
 The nearest government secondary school is Beenleigh State High School in Beenleigh to the west and Ormeau Woods State High School in Ormeau to the south.

 Amenities

 The Yatala drive-in theatre is at 100 Stapylton Jacobs Well Road (27.7308°S 153.2376°E).
 It contains two large screens and covers 10 acre.

-Attractions
+Motor sport

-Supercars team Dick Johnson Racing is based in Stapylton.
+Supercars team Dick Johnson Racing is based in Stapylton as was Tekno Autosports.